danwatford/thread-context-copy/README.md

 ## Example

-Class ExecutorServiceExample can be run as a test case.
-It demonstrates how thread-specific storage (using Log4J2's ThreadContext) can be copied to a Thread created by the ContextCopyingThreadFactory.
+Class ExecutorServiceExample  demonstrates how thread-specific storage (using Log4J2's ThreadContext) can be copied to a Thread created by the ContextCopyingThreadFactory.